Changing a Child’s Surname in Arizona

 Mrs. Yarbrough opposed this.
-She asked the court to order Mr. Pizziconi to pay the birth costs as well as back child support.
-The court denied Mr. Pizziconi’s request that the child bear his surname.
-The judge ruled that the child’s surname should be “Yarbrough.”
+She requested the court to order Mr. Pizziconi to pay the birth costs as well as back child support.
+The court denied Mr. Pizziconi’s request that the child has his surname.
+The judge ruled that the child’s name should be “Yarbrough.”
 This was Mrs. Yarbrough’s name, her former husband’s name and the name of their other child.

-The judge also ordered Mr. Pizziconi to pay back child support in the amount of $6,959.00, monthly child support of $307.00, and Mrs. Yarbrough’s attorney’s fees.
+The judge also ordered Mr. Pizziconi to pay overdue child support of $6,959.00, monthly child support of $307.00, and Mrs. Yarbrough’s attorney’s fees.
 Mr. Pizziconi appeals.

 The Child’s Surname

-Mr. Pizziconi argues that both he and the child have a protected interest in having the child bear his surname.
+Mr. Pizziconi argues that both he and the child have a protected interest in having the child bear his last name.
 He relies primarily on the case of Laks v.
 Laks, 540 P.2d 1277 (1975).
 In that case, a mother changed her children’s surnames after a divorce.
-She had them use the father’s and her own surname hyphenated.
+She had them use the father’s and her surname hyphenated.

 However, unlike the facts in the Laks case, the child in this case never bore Mr. Pizziconi’s surname.
 He initially said he did not wish to be involved with the child.
 Under Arizona law, an unmarried mother may not use the putative father’s name on the birth certificate without his consent.

 Also, while a father has a protectable interest based on the custom of giving legitimate children their father’s surname, Mr. Pizziconi never married Mrs. Yarbrough.
-With respect to children born out of wedlock, the custom is for the child to assume the mother’s surname.
+For children born out of wedlock, the custom is for the child to assume the mother’s name.